m-etemadi/travel-checklist-react/README.md

 ## Demo

-You can try out a live demo of the application [here](https://travelchecklist.netlify.app/).
+You can try out a live demo of the application [here](https://travelchecklist-etemadi.netlify.app/).

+## Technologies Used

+- React.js
+- HTML5
+- CSS3

 ## Installation